erwinmedina/premier-league-project/README.md

 ### Conclusion
 -----------
-Results show that patterns did not emerge from the features aand scale of data that I provided.
+Results show that patterns did not emerge from the features and scale of data that I provided.
 However, this does not rule out the existence of meaningful patterns.
 Perhaps deeper, richer, more granular inputs/data could provide better results.
 I continue to firmly believe that bias and discrimination exists in the sport, however, quantifying it may be more difficult than anticipated.

 ### Retrospection
 ----------